aggression-to-the-mean/AttM/For-The-People/_posts/2021-02-19-Over-Rated-Fighters.md

 against Jones biased the odds in Gustafsson’s favor, or if the bettors had always had such belief in his talents (preceeding the first Jones fight).

-In future posts, I may explore additional fighter-specific odds information such as:
-- Least and Most Valued fighters (regardless of performance)